c3kay/hoyolab-rss-feeds/README.md

 [release page](https://github.com/c3kay/hoyolab-rss-feeds/releases) of this repository.
 This archive contains the script, the requirements file and the example config.

-After downloading, you could create a virtual environment and activate it with:
+After downloading, you can create a virtual environment and activate it with:

 ```sh
 python3 -m venv venv